pygfx/pygfx/docs/guide.rst

 itself a backend also provides an event loop.
 This event loop allows us to animate the scene or build a GUI by registering callbacks.
-To ensure that this works correctly we need to use the same backend for both the event loop and the `Canvas` and thus we may wish to create the `Canvas` explicitly.
-We will cover this in more detail in the `section on animations <full_example>`_, but before doing so we need to introduce the final building block of a rendering setup.
+To ensure that this works correctly we need to use the same backend for both the event loop and the `Canvas` and, for more complex scenarios, we may thus wish to create the `Canvas` explicitly.

 **Renderers**